Video interview in the ailing town hall:

 Councilwoman Bärbel Sauer was in the dilapidated and empty town hall on Berliner Platz this week to clear her anger.
 This can be seen in the video article that has been on Facebook and on her page for the mayoral election today www.baerbel-sauer.de can be seen publicly.

-First she enters the town hall, goes through empty passages and empty floors.
-After all, she is standing in the middle of the council chamber, behind her an open control box.
-She looks at the camera and says in short, understandable words: “Now I'm standing here in the council chamber, everything is empty.
-I personally stand for a new, modern and long-lasting town hall, which will not cost 75 million euros either.
-In December 2017, the council groups sitting here missed the opportunity.
-I have submitted an application for a citizens' request, so that the citizens can make decisions, refurbish or build a modern, new town hall.
-The SPD, CDU, Greens, Left, FDP and city party have wasted this opportunity.
-The protection of historical monuments, which is repeatedly touted as an obstacle, is not an obstacle.
-If I become mayor, with her vote in the back - and that the council factions will think better and move along - I will go to Düsseldorf to the Prime Minister and Minister of Building to get rid of the monument protection - that is my promise to you.
-The monument protection prevents us from building a modern, long-lasting and much cheaper town hall.
-That's what I stand for, I give everything.
-I hope for your back. ”
+First she enters the town hall, walks through empty corridors and empty floors.
+Finally she stands in the middle of the council chamber, behind her an open switch box.
+She looks at the camera and says in short and understandable words: “Now I'm standing here in the council chamber, everything is empty.
+Personally, I stand for a new, modern and durable town hall that won't cost 75 million euros either.
+In December 2017, the council groups that sat here wasted the chance.
+I have submitted an application for a referendum so that citizens can vote on renovating or building a modern, new town hall.
+The SPD, CDU, Greens, Left, FDP and city party have wasted this chance.
+The monument protection, which is repeatedly touted as an obstacle, is not an obstacle.
+If I become mayor, with your vote in my back - and that the council groups think better and get involved - I will go to Düsseldorf to see the prime minister and the building minister to get rid of the monument protection - that is my promise to you.
+Because the monument protection prevents us from building a modern, durable and much cheaper town hall.
+That's what I stand for, that's what I give everything.
+I hope for your back support. "

 In fact, there is this proposal, which was made in December 2017 by Bärbel Sauer in writing as an amendment to agenda item 26 "Basic renovation of the town hall with a cultural center", but closed in the Council.
 Earlier in the discussion, Mayor Peter Nebelo (SPD), former treasurer Ludger Triphaus (CDU) and Ruth Rümping (SPD) spoke out against the application.
 All of this is recorded in the minutes and can be viewed publicly on the city homepage "Ratsinfo".